 It takes about 50 to 60 days for a baby bed bug to reach sexual maturity at which point it will begin to lay eggs of its own.

-Finally, the bed bug will die of natural causes if left to thrive some time within a year.
+Finally, the bed bug will die of natural causes within a few months.

 What is Their Lifespan?